MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Activate the sync template flows

-The flows with the prefix *Sync* are required for populating and cleaning up data in the Common Data Service entities (Environment, Power Apps App, Flow, Flow Action Detail, Connector, and Maker).
-The sync flows are used to write or delete data from the admin connectors to the Common Data Service entities.
+The flows with the prefix *Sync* are required for populating and cleaning up data in the Dataverse entities (Environment, Power Apps App, Flow, Flow Action Detail, Connector, and Maker).
+The sync flows are used to write or delete data from the admin connectors to the Dataverse entities.
 These flows run on a schedule.

 - Ensure that the **Status** of all **Admin \| Sync Template v2 (...)** flows is **On**.